-At no time are multiple students allowed in a single bathroom stall or a single user bathroom.
+Loitering in bathrooms is not allowed, and at no time are multiple students allowed in a single bathroom stall or a single user bathroom.
 If more than one student is found in a bathroom stall or single user bathroom or in any unauthorized area, they will be subject to appropriate behavioral and disciplinary interventions, including, but not limited to, a search of their person and/or the student's personal effects.

-4. Cell Phones and Other Electronic Devices:
+Cell Phones and Other Electronic Devices: